Oneirology: Definition of a dream

-Commonplace bizarreness in dreaming

-Certain kinds of bizarre cognitions, such as disjunctive cognitions and interobjects, are common in dreams.

-Interobject

-Interobjects, like disjunctive cognitions, are a commonplace bizarreness of dreamlife.
-Interobjects are a kind of dream condensation that creates a new object that could not occur in waking life.
-It may have a vague structure that is described as "something between an X and a Y".
-Hobson dreamt of "a piece of hardware, something like the lock of a door or perhaps a pair of paint-frozen hinges."

 Authentic dreaming

 Authentic dreams are defined by their tendency to occur "within the realm of experience" and reflect actual memories or experiences the dreamer can relate to.
 Authentic dreams are believed to be the side effect of synaptic efficacy refreshment that occurs without errors.
 Research suggests that the brain stimulation that occurs during dreaming authentic dreams is significant in reinforcing neurological pathways, serving as a method for the mind to "rehearse" certain things during sleep.

 Illusory dreaming

 Illusory dreams are defined as dreams that contain impossible, incongruent, or bizarre content and are hypothesized to stem from memory circuits accumulating efficacy errors.
 In theory, old memories having undergone synaptic efficacy refreshment multiple times throughout one's lifetime result in accumulating errors that manifest as illusory dreams when stimulated.
 Qualities of illusory dreaming have been linked to delusions observed in mental disorders.
 Illusory dreams are believed to most likely stem from older memories that experience this accumulation of errors in contrast to authentic dreams that stem from more recent experiences.